Skip to Main Content

 When the Federal Reserve changes interest rates, consumers feel the ripple effects in all sorts of ways.
 For savers, banks offering top interest rates tend to pay more when the U.S. central bank hikes rates and less when it cuts them.

-The Fed lowered rates at its September meeting by 50 basis points, or half a percentage point, amid signs inflation was easing and the labor market was weakening.
+During the Fed’s November and September meetings, officials lowered rates by a combined total of 75 basis points (three-quarters of a percentage point) amid signs inflation was easing and the labor market was weakening.
 Prior to that, officials hiked rates a total of 11 times in 2022 and 2023, effectively bringing the federal funds rate to a 23-year high.

 “Even though interest rates will come down as the Fed cuts benchmark rates, the top-yielding savings accounts will continue to pay returns that well exceed targeted inflation,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “Seeking out the top-yielding savings accounts will continue to be the difference between staying ahead of inflation or falling behind as many banks — and especially large banks — never passed along much in the way of higher rates to savers.”